kolson4282/bible-api/README.md

-# Bible API WIP
+# Bible API

 Bible API to get bible character data based on chapter and location.
+See graph/schema/schema.graphqls to see the available queries and mutations.

 ---

+## Database Setup:

 run `docker compose up` to start mysql database.
 Need to have a .env file with the following (can change values, this is just for example):